weisrc/sirdez/doc/data_types/number.md

 | float   | 32      | `sd.float32`   |
 | float   | 64      | `sd.float64`   |

 All number data types have been exported.
-So avoid using `sd.number@noeval` or `sd.number` for statically.
+So avoid using `sd.number` or `sd.number@eval` directly, as it creates unnecessary `sd.Serdes<number>` instances.

 ## Usage